algo-cancer/CAMMiQ/README.md

   ```

   (As a shortcut, ```-f``` can alternatively take a list of fasta files to build an index on these files.
 However, to query the index you will again need to organize the information of these fasta files in a ```<MAP_FILE>``` and use it as the input in the ```--query``` mode.)

+  As real examples of map files, the 4 index datasets presented in the paper can be found in https://drive.google.com/drive/u/0/folders/1iL0pZ3Jb3QS6AOwO_IGLS2ZDFQJEHpn0.

   *Note.* It is in fact **recommended** that genome IDs grow from 1 to the number of genomes to be indexed.
 This feature was designed to minimize the memory usage when constructing CAMMiQ's index.
 See "[What is the expected computational cost of CAMMiQ?](#-What-is-the-expected-computational-cost-of-CAMMiQ?)" for more details.